monknomo/personal_website/content/whyDockerOverFatJar.md

 When to Use a Fat Jar
 -----------------------

 [Fat jars](http://stackoverflow.com/questions/19150811/what-is-a-fat-jar) are great.
 A fat jar bundles everything you need into one convenient archive, ready to go.
 Deploying a fat jar is easy: copy the jar to the server and run it.
+It's worth pointing out that fat jars combine very well with Docker - they are easier to use in the Docker context than containers.

 ### 3 Reasons to Use a Fat Jar